-Michael is CEO and co-founder of Awake Networks and helped to incubate the company within Greylock Partners, where he served as an entrepreneur-in-residence.
+Michael is CEO and co-founder of Awake Security and helped to incubate the company within Greylock Partners, where he served as an entrepreneur-in-residence.
 Previously, Michael was chief technologist for HP StorageWorks Enterprise NAS, joining the company through the acquisition of PolyServe, a big data infrastructure company that he founded and served as CTO.
 Earlier in his career, Michael was a mathematician working on differential geometry and symplectic topology.
 He was a Rhodes Scholar and junior research fellow in mathematics at Oxford University and holds a BA in social studies from Harvard University.

 Manasa leads product management at Awake, building products that empower SOC analysts.
 Prior to Awake, she managed FireEye’s flagship network security product line (NX series), where she explored and productized new revenue streams and was on the front lines of its transition to a public company.
 Before FireEye, Manasa held positions at Cisco and Reliance Communications, where she helped to define and build first-generation products in virtual security and healthcare-based mobile applications, respectively.
 She earned a degree in electronics and communication engineering from Delhi College of Engineering, and an MBA from Stanford Graduate School of Business.